sonyaouthred/Divvy/README.md

 That lists all connected device you can choose from.
 Note the app is design for phone size screen so when running on chrome or other webpages please shrink down size of window otherwise could be some formatting issues.

 The app will prompt you to sign in.
-Please refer to Use Cases below to see further instructions.
+Please refer to the [How to Use](#how-to-use) section above for sample logins.

 ## Setting up the Backend